Skjeggy/dataing/2_semester/IKT207/asgmt1 - Anna - utkast.md

-# Phishing attacks
+# Phishing attacks through websites.

 Phishing is a form of cyberattack that sends a message, usually by email, to the victim.
-The message is crafted, through methods of social engineering, to trick the victim to go to a specific website or download a file in such a way that malware may access the victims system.
+The message is crafted, through methods of social engineering, to trick the victim to go to a specific website and or download a file in such a way that malware may access the victims system.

 One way of tricking the victim might be to make the message appear to be from a known or reliable source that the victim might care about.